jitsi/jitsi-meet/ios/README.md

 #### delegate

-Property for getting / setting the delegate (instance of `JitsiMeetViewDelegate` in the view.
+Property for getting / setting the `JitsiMeetViewDelegate` on `JitsiMeetView`.

-#### disableWelcomePage
+#### welcomePageEnabled

-Property for setting the welcome page as disabled (or not).
-It default to NO, so a welcome page would be shown.
-When the welcome page is set to disabled, an empty black view is rendered.
+Property for getting / setting whether the Welcome page is enabled.
+If NO, a black empty view will be rendered when not in a conference.
+Defaults to NO.

-NOTE: This property must be set before calling `loadURL` in order for it to take effect.
+NOTE: Must be set before calling `loadURL` for it to take effect.

-#### loadURL(url)
+#### loadURL(URL)

 ```objc
 [meetView loadURL:[NSURL URLWithString:@"https://meet.jit.si/test123"]];